 The dashboard shows the current status of the public network and the test network.
 The source is available here.

 The status page tracks network incidents and scheduled maintenance for both the public network and the test network.
 We recommend subscribing to updates so you’re notified about important events including protocol upgrades and testnet resets.

 There is also a small suite of tools built in Go that can be useful for Stellar Core and Horizon operators.
 It includes things like Stellar Archivist, which is for Stellar Core archive maintenance, and Horizon cmp, which compares the responses of two Horizon servers and shows the diffs.

-The Stellar Development Foundation maintains reference implementations of some Stellar Ecosystem Proposals to jumpstart the process of building infrastructure on top of Stellar in a way that maximizes interoperabilit among ecosystem participants.
+The Stellar Development Foundation maintains reference implementations of some Stellar Ecosystem Proposals to jumpstart the process of building infrastructure on top of Stellar in a way that maximizes interoperability among ecosystem participants.

-- Polaris is an extendable django app that makes it easy for anchors to enable deposits and withdrawals.
+- Polaris is an extendable django app that makes it easy for anchors to facilitate cross-border payments and enable deposits and withdrawals.
 Using Polaris, you can run a web server supporting any combination of SEP-1, 6, 10, 12, and 24.

 - The SEP-24 demo client makes it easy for anchors to test their deposit and withdrawal flows by implementing the client side of a Stellar SEP24 interactive flow.

 - The Federation Server is a Go implementation of the federation protocol described in SEP-2.
 It’s designed to be dropped into your existing infrastructure.